 You have 2 options on how you want to do the theoretical part.

-There is a test where you have swim 200 m and then you can float for 10 mins.
+There is a test where you have swim 200 meters and then you have to float for 10 mins.
 The practical starts off where you have to complete and practice new skills such as removing your diving mask underwater and putting it back on with your dive instructor in the pool.

 Once you have completed the 4 dives, you will get a logbook, a photo ID card and registered with PADI.